marlinspike/dsop-infra/README.md

 # Getting started

+## Cloning the repo

+if you havent cloned the repo yet clone it with the command

+- `git clone --recurse-submodules <repository url>`

+After you have cloned the repo you need to initialize the submodules

+- `git submodule update --init --recursive`

+If you want to update the version that you have in the submodule you need to enter in that folder after the submodule had been initilized and do a `git pull`.

+The initilization of the submodule it is required since the rke2 module does reference the

 ## Installation of a Hub and its first Spoke locally
 Clone this repo.
 Create a `terraform.tfvars` file based on `terraform.tfvars.sample` and change the values of the spoke_* variables to the values of the spoke you want.
 Ensure deploy_hub = true.